 Our project officers go into schools and work with small groups of young people on a variety of topics, throughout the year groups.
 They also hold larger assemblies for year groups on more generic matters that young people can engage with.

-Some of our project being taken into schools are:
+Some of our projects being taken into schools are:

 Empowering Young Women